Romsdal: Geography

-The Rauma river originates in Lesjaskogsvatnet, a lake with outlets at both ends, in the adjacent mountain municipality of Lesja.
+The Rauma river originates in Lesjaskogsvatnet, a lake with outlets at both ends, in the adjacent, mountainous Lesja Municipality.
 A dam was constructed by the Lesja Iron Works in the 1660s to improve transportation obstructed the Rauma and caused the water to flow both west to the Rauma and eastward into the river Lågen.

 History

 Legendary history

 According to legend, Romsdal is an eponym after Raum the Old, son of the equally eponymous Nór who appears in Hversu Noregr byggðist as the legendary founder of Norway.
 Jøtunbjørn the Old was the son of Raum the Old and Bergdis, a giant's daughter.
 He inherited Raumsdal (modern: Romsdal) from his father, and was himself the father of King Raum, who was the father of Hrossbjörn, who was the father of Orm Broken-shell, who was the father of Knatti, who had two sons: Thórolf and Ketill Raum (in one version, Thórolf and Ketill Raum are sons of Orm).
 According to legend, among Thórolf's descendants came some of the first settlers of Iceland.

 The Laxdæla saga says that Raumsdal was the home of Ketill Flatnose, a descendant of Ketill Raum.
 In the 850s, Ketil was a prominent chieftain.
 He conquered the Hebrides and the Isle of Man.
 Some sources refer to him as "King of the Sudreys" (Hebrides), but there is little evidence that he himself claimed that title.
 Harald Fairhair appointed him the ruler of these islands, but he failed to pay tribute to the Norwegian king and was outlawed.
 He and his family left Norway and fled westwards across the sea, to Scotland, then Ireland, where he married off his daughter, Aud the Deep-Minded, to Olaf the White, king of Dublin.
 Aud went eventually to Iceland where she began that country's shift to Christianity.